rzo1/jdk16-testing/README.md

 # How to start

+## Notes

+- JDK 15 is running fine ;)
+- It is related to https://openjdk.java.net/jeps/396 (strong encapsulation by default in JDK 16)

+## Results
 - Install latest OpenJDK 16.
 I am using [AdoptOpenJDK](https://adoptopenjdk.net/?variant=openjdk16&jvmVariant=hotspot).
 - `mvn clean install` then `mvn tomee:run`